 His rhinoceros study (Long Tom) was of a white rhinoceros in a provincial reserve in the Eastern Cape and had the longest horn recorded: over 1m in length.
 This painting was donated to WESSA (Wildlife and Environment Society of South Africa), and all monies raised from the sale of it were donated to Rhino Research.

-Using a method of making marks, partly erasing them, making more marks, and reconstructing the structure and movement of the images, these drawings become works of art rather than just photographic image representations.
+Using the method of making marks, partly erasing them, making more marks, and reconstructing the structure and movement of the images, these drawings become works of art rather than just photographic image representations.
 Big in scale, the images of the dogs, sometimes larger than life, move and bounce over the paper just as they do over the veld.